gofynd/fdk-client-kotlin/documentation/platform/REWARDS.md

 | body | [Offer](#Offer) | yes | Request body |

-Update the specific offer details and its configuration by offer name.
+Modify and manage an offer using its name.

 *Returned Response:*